 This post was originally published in March of 2018, but recent advances in the literature regarding dietary fibre and our health made me re-visit this topic for an update!
-There has also been some debate regarding the benefits of dietary fibre from the low carb/no carb diet crowd, so I think it’s worth addressing what the science REALLY has to say about fibre and health!
+There has also been some debate regarding the benefits of dietary fibre from the low carb/no carb diet crowd, so I think it’s worth addressing what the science REALLY has to say about fruits and vegetables and health!

 OMG Steph we know!

 If there’s one piece of nutrition advice that just about everyone can agree on, regardless of the dietary paradigm you follow (unless you’re on the carnivore diet, but that’s a whole other thing…) is that fruits and vegetables are good and we should eat more of them.

 Fruits and vegetables being healthy choices isn’t news.
 Yet despite knowing that they’re good for us, many people I pose this question to aren’t really sure what makes fruits and veggies so good.
 I mean sure they have….nutrients? (yup!) and ummm, protein? (nope!) but more often than not that question is met with a shrug.

 Fruits and vegetables are definitely excellent sources of vitamins and minerals in our diets.

 It is recommended that we choose as many different colours of fruits and vegetables to get the biggest variety of nutrients as possible.
 You see, the different colours we find in produce often tells us information about what types of nutrients are in that food.
 The more variety we eat the more different nutrients we’ll get.
 Cauliflower, carrots, blueberries, bell peppers, and spinach all give us slightly different things (with some overlap certainly).